 How to Play:

-The player is required to roll the dice and the rest depend on your luck
+The player is required to roll the dice and the rest depends on your luck

-Carrom board is a battle between players who compete with each other and whosoever collects more black and white elements wins the game.
+Carrom board is a battle between players who compete with each other, and whoever collects more black and white elements wins the game.
 The black element has 10 points white element has 20 points and there is one queen of red colour which has 50 points of its own but for gaining that you have to get one element with it.

 Things Required: